yoramvandevelde/wp-cli_attack_object_cache/README.md

 Success: WordPress install verifies against checksums.
 ```

-In the above example we inject `<?php echo "hi there\n"; ?>` into object-cache.php.
-The next time we run `wp-cli.phar` it is executed.
+In the above example we create `wp-content/object-cache.php` and inject `<?php echo "hi there\n"; ?>` into it.
+The next time we run `wp-cli.phar` this code is executed even though we disable plugin and theme code execution.

 ## The attack